LeonTan828/zip-details/README.md

 Clicking on _Get ZIP Code Details_ will bring you to a page that display the location details of the ZIP Code that you submit

+Here's it should look when a valid ZIP Code is entered

 ![alt text](https://github.com/LeonTan828/zip-details/blob/master/screenshots/zipdetails.png)

 ### Check ZIP Codes Match

 Clicking on _Check ZIP Code Match_ will check if the 2 ZIP Codes that you enter are within the distance that you provided.
 If they are, it will proceed to display the location details of the 2 ZIP Codes

+Here's how it should look when 2 valid ZIP Codes are given and they are within range of the distance given also

 ![alt text](https://github.com/LeonTan828/zip-details/blob/master/screenshots/zipmatch.png)

 ## How it works